 Heading Tag Best Practices

-Here are a few best practices to bear in mind when you’re writing your next blog post or optimizing your primary service or category pages on your website.
+Here are a few best practices to remember when writing your next blog post or optimizing a page on your website.

 1. Stick to one <h1> tag

-As I mentioned earlier, the h1 is the most important heading.
-Don’t confuse search engines by labeling more than one item as the focal point of the page.
+As mentioned earlier, H1 headings are the most important.
+Don’t confuse search engines by labeling more than one item with this tag.

 2. Use headers to organize your content